310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 Just die.
 {% endbubble %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu smileconfident %}
-Heheh, well, as long as you are obedient, they will not get violent with you, so you will not have to worry about that.
+Fufu, well, as long as you are obedient, they will not get violent with you, so you will not have to worry about that.

 You should maintain composure, while still staying cautious.
 You will end up getting tired if you are tense all the time, after all.

 Look, I am proof of that!
 It is mainly thanks to Tetora-kun being in charge of the interrogation, but you can see that I am still in perfect physical condition.
 They will not treat us extremely roughly, despite how things seem around here.
 {% endbubble %}

-{% bubble Chiaki v2 %}
+{% bubble Chiaki norsmile %}
 Yeah, I’m really just glad that you remained unharmed all along, Sengoku.
 That goes for Nagumo, too, of course — but it was extremely concerning when I suddenly lost contact with you back then.
 {% endbubble %}

-{% bubble Shinobu v2 %}
+{% bubble Shinobu grin %}
 I deeply apologize for that!
+{% endbubble %}

+{% bubble Shinobu serious %}
 However, as you may have noticed, I’m afraid that this building and its surroundings have all signals blocked.
 {% endbubble %}